eljefe303030/Melius/README.md

 A. It is dark by design to give the game more immersion, you cannot see at night without a light in real life.
 However, if you really want to see the light, change the following line in the `StarfieldCustom.ini` file (loacated in the `\profiles\Melius` folder) from `bUseSecondarySun=0` to `bUseSecondarySun=1`

-**Q. My vehicle is not spawning when i land and remains where i took off.**
+**Q. My vehicle is not spawning when I land and remains where i took off.**

 A. The Roverhaul mod requires enough space in your cargo hold.
 Make space or change the option in the Gameplay settings menu.